mvayngrib/bitcoin-faucet/README.md

 ### Request Funds

 CURL or make browser GET request to `/withdrawal` with params `address` and optional `amount`.
 If amount not specified, 10000 satoshi is used.
+If optional parameter `fee` is unspecified, a fee of 10000 satoshis will be used.

 **Example**:

     http://localhost:14004/withdrawal?address=msj42CCGruhRsFrGATiUuh25dtxYtnpbTx&amount=25000

 response:

     {